What is a contact center? History and evolution of contact centers

 Beyond inbound, outbound and blended, further classifications of call centers include the following:

 • In-house call center.
-The organization owns and runs its call center and hires its agents.
+The organization owns and runs its call center as well as hires its agents.

 • Outsourced call center.
-The organization hires a third party to handle calls on its behalf, generally to remove the burdens of hiring and training call center agents and investing in and updating call center technology, which can reduce operating costs.
+The organization hires a third party to handle calls on its behalf, generally to remove the burden of hiring and training call center agents as well as investing in and updating call center technology, which can reduce operating costs.

 • Offshore call center.
 The organization outsources its operations to a company in another country, often to save money on wages and provide services around the clock.
-Drawbacks to an offshore call center include reduced customer satisfaction due to language issues and a lack of knowledge about the organization, product or service due to distance.
+Drawbacks to an offshore call center include reduced customer satisfaction due to language issues as well as a lack of knowledge about the organization, product or service due to distance.

 • Virtual call center.
 The organization employs geographically dispersed agents who answer calls using cloud call center technology.
-Call center agents work either in smaller groups in different offices or in their own homes.
+In a virtual call center, call center agents work either in smaller groups in different offices or remotely in their own homes.

 Call center teams and structure

-Many different roles make up call center teams, including agents, team leaders and IT personnel.
+Many different roles make up call center teams:

 • Call center agents.
 Agents are the key point of contact between an organization and its customers, as agents talk directly with customers and handle their calls.
-Depending on the type of call center, agents may handle either incoming or outgoing calls.
+Depending on the type of call center, agents might handle either outgoing or incoming calls.
 Call center agents typically have customer service skills, are knowledgeable about the organization and are creative problem-solvers.

 • Team leaders.
 Many call centers split agents into smaller groups for easier management.
-Team leaders help call center agents deescalate conversations, solve issues or answer questions from customers or the agents.
-In addition, team leaders should ensure call center agents are happy and fulfilled in their roles.
+Team leaders provide call center management, helping call center agents de-escalate conversations, solve issues, or answer questions from customers or the agents.

 • Call center directors.
 While team leaders run smaller teams, call center directors run operations and ensure everything runs smoothly.
 Directors, or managers, set the metrics and expectations for agent performance to ensure they meet the standards for customer expectations and keep the center running smoothly.

 • Quality assurance team.
-Quality assurance (QA) is a practice that ensures products or services meet specific requirements, and QA teams put this into practice.
+Quality assurance ensures products or services meet specific requirements, and QA teams put this into practice.
 These teams can monitor and evaluate agent phone calls in call centers to ensure the call quality and CX are up to the center's standards.
 In some cases, call center directors run the QA checks.

 • IT personnel.
-IT professionals are critical to call centers -- especially those with remote operations.
-And while IT personnel aren't exclusive to call centers, they ensure agents' technology and tools are up to date to keep the call center running smoothly.
+IT professionals are critical to call centers, especially those with remote operations.
+While IT personnel aren't exclusive to call centers, they ensure agents' technology and tools are up to date to keep the call center running smoothly.

 Call center technology

 Call centers, at their cores, require two key pieces of technology: computers and headsets.
-Call center agents need access to computers and reliable headsets to make and receive calls, so their voices sound clear and easy for customers to understand.
+Call center agents need access to computers and reliable headsets to make and receive calls so their voices sound clear and it's easy for customers to understand.

-Remote call center agents may also require enhanced internet access to access their organizations' call center software reliably, so organizations may want to invest in home networking equipment for remote agents.
+Remote call center agents might also require enhanced internet access to access their organizations' call center software reliably, so organizations might want to invest in home networking equipment for remote agents.

 Other critical call center technology and software include the following: